selvaraj-kuppusamy/vmware-debian/README.md

 # Install Debian Linux in vmware on ubuntu 20.04

+Running a virtual machine (VM) on a personal computer has never been easier.
+With the help of a hypervisor, one server can share its resources to create many virtual ones.

+Hosted hypervisors are installed on top of the host operating system and enable the user to add multiple guest operating systems using the same physical resources.
+VMware Workstation Pro is a virtualization application that works as a hosted hypervisor.

+Start exploring the power of virtualization with our guide on installing VMware Workstation Pro on Ubuntu 20.04.

 ### prerequisites
 * Install [Virtual Disk Image](https://www.osboxes.org/vmware-images/)
 * Install [vmware](https://github.com/selvaraj-kuppusamy/vmware-debian/blob/main/vmware/installation/vmware_install.sh)

+### Download VMware Workstation Pro

+To install VMware, first, download the binary package on your system.
+The best practice is to find the latest stable version on the official VMware website.

+Open a web browser, go to the official VMware website and navigate to the [Try VMware Workstation Pro](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html) page by following the path:

+Products > Workstation Pro > Try VMware Workstation Pro

+Since you are installing on Ubuntu, find the installation software for Linux and click on Download Now.

 ![vmware_1](https://github.com/selvaraj-kuppusamy/vmware-debian/blob/main/assets/vmware_1.png)

 ![vmware_2](https://github.com/selvaraj-kuppusamy/vmware-debian/blob/main/assets/vmware_2.png)
 ![vmware_3](https://github.com/selvaraj-kuppusamy/vmware-debian/blob/main/assets/vmware_3.png)
 ![vmware_4](https://github.com/selvaraj-kuppusamy/vmware-debian/blob/main/assets/vmware_4.png)